-You can connect your online accounting and invoices system to payment apps.
+You can connect your cloud accounting software and invoices system to payment apps.
 This allows customers to pay you automatically, resulting in speeding up payment times and reducing the burden of admin work that you or your staff have to carry.

 Reasons to Use Cloud Accounting Software

 Moving accounting from the desktop to the cloud has been a vast forward in financial management, with many of the costs of traditional accounting being cut off from the equation.
-Cloud-based accounting software enables better business practices that will help your company thrive.
-Here are a few significant reasons to move your accounting to the cloud.
+Cloud based accounting software enables better business practices that will help your company thrive.
+Here are a few significant reasons to use cloud software.